Have you ever organized a public seminar or event?

-So what you should do is think about moving beyond your list, by using some social media and interactive marketing to reach out to a wider audience.
+So what you should do is think about moving beyond your list, and using some social media and interactive marketing to reach out to a wider audience.

 Set Up a Few Free Webinars

-The great thing is you don’t even have to be there in person!
+The great thing about this service is you don’t even have to be there in person!
 You can pre-record these webinars so you don’t have to turn down real speaking engagements.
 Click here to learn more about automating your webinars.

 Also, encourage folks to tell friends and colleagues.
-If your webinars are any good, you should see attendance increase.
+If your webinars are any good, you should see people signing up all the time.

 This is something professional speakers don’t do enough.
 Create a series of short videos to go out to your list once a month.
-Relate the topics of your videos back to your upcoming seminar.
+Relate the topics of your videos back to your upcoming seminar or event.
 They don’t have to be long.
 In fact they should be really short – no longer than 3-5 minutes.